zkcys001/distracting_feature/README.md

 #TODO
 1. The code for PGM dataset
-2. The long-term features of state in teacher model
+2. The long-term features (state) in teacher model

 # Citation